Assistance programs in Warren, Sharkey, and Issaquena County.

-Income tax preparation can be provided, and is known as VITA.
+- Income tax preparation can be provided, and is known as VITA.
 The agency provides free income tax assistance to elderly, low-income, handicapped, & other qualified persons.
 Also learn about the Earned Income Tax Credit Program.

-The WIA program can help meet education and employment needs.
+- The WIA program can help meet education and employment needs.
 The Issaquena, Sharkey, and Warren Community Action Agency can assist students in completing their GED or high school education.
 Job training and counseling can help prepare students for careers or further their education and/or future job training skills.
 Also, gain access to employability skills including additional work experience, training, job placement and development.

-Another option is known as Senior Select.
+- Another option is known as Senior Select.
 This is a program for high school seniors that provides work readiness and job skills including career decision making, creating an employment portfolio, becoming knowledgeable of the labor market, and job search assistance.

-The agency has information and locations on Community Nutrition Sites.
+- The agency has information and locations on Community Nutrition Sites.
 The centers provide well-balanced and healthy meals for senior citizens every day.
 Recipients of the food and meals need to be at least 60 years old and also meet criteria set by Mississippi Council on Aging.

 The Warren-Washington-Issaquenna-Sharkey Community Action Agency (WWISCAA) has multiple offices, including in Greenville, MS (dial (662) 378-5857) as well as at 132 Court Street, Mayersville, Mississippi 39113.
 Phone (662) 873-2595.
 Or read Warren-Washington-Issaquenna-Sharkey Community Action programs.

 Vicksburg Salvation Army is located at 530 Mission 66, Vicksburg, MS 39180.
-Call (601) 636-2706.
-This non-profit agency is involved with providing emergency assistance and social services to the needy.
-Services offered include clothing, free food, furniture, and utility and heating bill assistance for the elderly and disabled.
-Other services offered for children grades 1-12 include free meals, and visits to nursing homes and shut-ins.
-Limited transportation assistance can be offered for seniors.
+Call (601) 456-4444 or (601) 636-2706.
+This non-profit agency is involved with providing emergency assistance and social services to the low income.
+Services offered include clothing, free food, furniture, and utility or heating bill assistance. there may also be limited help for paying rent.

-Berachah Church Food Pantry offers a food pantry.
-2918 Fisher Ferry Road, Vicksburg, MS 39180, call (601) 638-1062
+Berachah Church Food Pantry / Life church Vicksburg offers a food pantry.
+Get free groceries, hygiene supplies and other stuff from 2918 Fisher Ferry Road, Vicksburg, MS 39180.
+Call (601) 638-1062 or (601) 638-1062

 We Care Community Services is a food bank.
-909 Walnut Street, Vicksburg, MS 39183.
-Telephone (601) 272-2891
+Location is 909 Walnut Street, Vicksburg, MS 39183.
+Telephone (601) 638-6327 or (601) 272-2891